 Once aboard, you are treated to a sleek black-and-white toned cabin—completion was handled by West Star Aviation—with an abundance of chrome.
 The look is certainly modern, but it retains a sense of timelessness, with the shiny accents even giving it hints of art deco styling.
 Walking through the planes, I couldn’t help but feel a tinge of sympathy for whoever has to clean all of the glossy and chrome surfaces.
 The seats—with full lumbar support—were all custom furnished, with white leather fronts and black velvet backs, a combo that even carries over to the pillows, which were made from excess material from the seats.
 To show you the level of detail that went into this project, each seat has a gray line running down its center like a racing stripe.
 If you look closely, this stripe is actually composed of two separate stitched sections.
 When the plane was being outfitted, the project lead noticed that the stitched sides were not perfectly even, so they worked with the manufacturers to remove or add layers to make them the exact same heights.

 The jet is composed of three sections: the galley and crew rest area, the main lounge, and an aft section that can serve as a private lounge or be converted into a king-size berth.
 In the main lounge, a 42-inch television is attached to the bulkhead rather than stowed inside the credenza it’s mounted above.
 The benefits of this are twofold: without the space allotted to stow the TV, the credenza has much more room, and without the TV resting on it, it can become informal seating.
 In addition to the TVs, sound system, and cabin entertainment system, the plane is also equipped with some of the fastest airborne Wi-Fi available.
-For domestic wireless internet, the plane uses the ground-based GoGo system, but for international travel, it uses Honeywell’s JetWave satellite-based Internet, which can deliver true broadband speeds (up to 33 Mbps) to let multiple people stream movies, music, etc.
+For domestic wireless internet, the plane uses the ground-based GoGo Advance L5 4Gsystem, but for international travel, it uses Honeywell’s JetWave satellite-based Internet, which can deliver true broadband speeds (up to 33 Mbps) to let multiple people stream movies, music, etc.

 For Jet Edge, the delivery of this plane is a significant milestone, representing the most ambitious display of their capabilities.
-This plane represents the level of clientele we attract here and how we do everything from cradle to grave,” says Jet Edge CEO Bill Papariella, “We sourced the plane, we sold the plane, we helped negotiate the refurb on the plane, we brought it and delivered it, and now we’re going to operate it.”
+This plane represents the level of clientele we attract here and how we do everything from start to finish,” says Jet Edge CEO Bill Papariella, “We sourced the plane, we sold the plane, we helped negotiate the refurb on the plane, we brought it and delivered it, and now we’re going to operate it.”